nickdimitroff/nickdimitroff/README.md

 ### Hello! 🌴

-I'm Nick Dimitroff, a Linguistic Technologist with Sensory Inc. in Portland, Oregon 🌧️
+I'm Nick Dimitroff, a developer and linguist with Sensory Inc. in Portland, Oregon 🌧️

 I mainly work in Tcl and Python and can often be found in the Puget Sound Python Slack group.